kaddy120/Super-Pac-Man-game/README.md

 ```
  $ make
 ```
-If your machine has multiple core processor,  you can speed the build process by running `make` in multiple threads.
+If your machine has multiple core processors,  you can speed the build process by running `make` in multiple threads.
 To run `make` in N threads, use:
 ```bash
  $ make -jN
 ```